-She has been showered with plaudits for her breathtaking architecture – created a dame of the British Empire, awarded the prestigious Sterling Prize twice, and the Pritzker Prize (architecture’s equivalent of the Nobel Prize) – yet she still finds it tough being a woman in a sector dominated by men.
-That she has triumphed is an indication of her talent and her tenacity; that she still finds it difficult to be accepted is quite simply astonishing.
+She was showered with plaudits for her breathtaking architecture – created a dame of the British Empire, awarded the prestigious Sterling Prize twice, and the Pritzker Prize (architecture’s equivalent of the Nobel Prize) – yet she still found it tough being a woman in a sector dominated by men.
+That she triumphed was an indication of her talent and her tenacity; that she still found it difficult to be accepted at the end of an all too short life was, quite simply, astonishing.
 Her buildings are astonishing too.
-She has made curves her trademark – long fluid lines which give her striking buildings an organic feel, for all their futuristic bravado.
-She is a woman with vision, and passion for her work.
-She does not suffer fools gladly, and she is not afraid to take on her critics.
-As a role model for women, still fighting for position in a world which has been created by men for men, she is a true champion.
-But as well as that, she is a champion for those who want to see creativity at the heart of the world in which we live.
+She made curves her trademark – long fluid lines which give her striking buildings an organic feel, for all their futuristic bravado.
+She was a woman with vision, and passion for her work.
+She did not suffer fools gladly, and she was not afraid to take on her critics.
+As a role model for women, still fighting for position in a world which has been created by men for men, she was a true champion.
+But as well as that, she was a champion for those who want to see creativity at the heart of the world in which we live.
 It was once said of Sir Christopher Wren, if you want to see his monument look around you.
 That too could be said of the stamp Zaha Hadid has left on the world.

 Gustave Eiffel (1832-1923)

 The French flag is the only one to have a staff a thousand feet tall.